-Slater & Gordon Lawyers UK & AU Health Projects & Research Fund
+Slater and Gordon Lawyers UK & AU Health Projects & Research Fund

 About the Fund

-Slater & Gordon will provide $1 million AUD for projects in Australia and £500,000 in the UK by 2020.
-It will build on Slater & Gordon’s existing philanthropic efforts including the Asbestos Research Fund and the Community Fund into which the firm and staff contribute.
+Slater and Gordon will provide $1 million AUD for projects in Australia and £500,000 in the UK by 2020.
+It will build on Slater and Gordon’s existing philanthropic efforts including the Asbestos Research Fund and the Community Fund into which the firm and staff contribute.

 Our Commitment to Social Justice

-The Slater & Gordon Health Projects & Research Fund reflects a continued commitment to working with health professionals, health, rehabilitation and research organisations and the community to improve the lives of others.
+The Slater and Gordon Health Projects & Research Fund reflects a continued commitment to working with health professionals, health, rehabilitation and research organisations and the community to improve the lives of others.

 Increasing our Philanthropic Efforts

-The Slater & Gordon Community Fund has for a number of years provided grants for projects that address inequality and disadvantage in our community.
+The Slater and Gordon Community Fund has for a number of years provided grants for projects that address inequality and disadvantage in our community.

-Given the positive outcomes of the Asbestos Research Fund and of our staff giving program through the Community Fund, the Board of Slater & Gordon decided to increase our philanthropic efforts and broaden our focus in both Australia and in the UK to other areas by creating the Slater & Gordon Health Projects & Research Fund.
+Given the positive outcomes of the Asbestos Research Fund and of our staff giving program through the Community Fund, the Board of Slater and Gordon decided to increase our philanthropic efforts and broaden our focus in both Australia and in the UK to other areas by creating the Slater and Gordon Health Projects & Research Fund.

 Annually, the Fund will consider applications from not-for-profit health, rehabilitation and allied health organisations, and research bodies in the UK and Australia.
 Projects involving partnerships with other philanthropic organisations will be welcomed.